Crunchy bread holds a flavorful egg, cheese, spinach, and ham filling. This fun egg boat recipe will transform brunch!

 I wish I was eating this right now, to be honest.
 Who wants to brunch with me?
 Any takers?
 In addition to this egg boat, I propose we dine on citrus salad, and carrot cake muffins.
 We can sip on hibiscus mimosas and easy hot chocolate.
 (Be sure to check out my Mother’s Day brunch ideas.)

 Make It Your Own

-- Omit the meat and make it vegetarian.
+- Make it vegetarian.
 Add more veggies if you like.
 Finely chopped bell peppers or onions are really good, and so are mushrooms.
 They should be lightly sautéed before adding them to the boat.

-- Use whatever type of cheese you enjoy or happen to have in the fridge.
+- Change up the cheese: Use whatever type of cheese you enjoy or happen to have in the fridge.
 Swiss cheese is a great choice.

-- Instead of spinach, use another green vegetable: baby kale, finely chopped broccoli or asparagus, whatever you like.
+- Veggie switches: Instead of spinach, use another green vegetable: baby kale, finely chopped broccoli or asparagus, whatever you like.
 Add corn or green peas if that’s what you like!

 Storage & Reheating Tips

 Refrigerate: Leftover egg boat can be stored in the refrigerator for up to three days.
 Wrap it securely.
 It makes a great lunch and isn’t bad eaten cold.
 If you like cold pizza, you will probably get into cold egg boat.

 Reheat: However, if you want to warm it up, leftovers can be heated in the microwave but the bread tends to get a bit tough and lose its crispness.
 It’s better to use a toaster oven or your air fryer to reheat leftovers.

 Interested in a weekly meal plan (it’s free!) that includes this egg recipe?
 Take a look at my Meal Plan #26.
 You’ll find a wholesome recipe for each weekday plus a categorized grocery list.
 Let me do the planning for you this week!